Sonnet 42

 I love you truly, even more than life—

-Yet love and passion are but two edged swords,
+Yet love and passion are but two edged swords—

-Betray me once and these sweet lines are words.
+Betray me once—these sacred lines are words.

 © Loubert S Suddaby.
 All Rights Reserved.